 In November 2023, the Financial Standards Accounting Board (FASB) issued Accounting Standards Update (ASU) No. 2023-07 - Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
 This ASU updates the annual and interim disclosure requirements for reportable segments, primarily through enhanced disclosures about significant segment expenses.
 ASU 2023-07 is effective for annual periods beginning after December 15, 2023, and for interim periods beginning after December 15, 2024.
 Early adoption is also permitted.
-The Company is currently evaluating the potential effect that the updated standard will have on the consolidated financial statement disclosures.
+The Company expects this ASU to only impact its disclosures with no impacts to results of operations, cash flows or financial condition.

 In December 2023, the FASB issued ASU No. 2023-09 - Income Taxes (Topics 740): Improvements to Income Tax Disclosures.
 This ASU requires the expansion of disclosure requirements for income taxes, specifically related to the rate reconciliation and income taxes paid.
 ASU 2023-09 is effective for annual periods after December 15, 2024.
 Early adoption is also permitted for annual financial statements that have not yet been issued or made available for issuance.
-The Company is currently evaluating the potential effect that the updated standard will have on the consolidated financial statement disclosures.
+The Company is currently evaluating the effect that the updated standard will have on the consolidated financial statement disclosures.